Riemann-Hilbert approach to a generalized sine kernel and applications: The initial Riemann--Hilbert problem

 Then

 \end{cor}

 \Proof $-\e{tr}\pa{\sg_3 \chi_1}$ is the residue of the pole at infinity of $\lambda \mapsto \lambda\, \e{tr}\paa{ \Dp{\la}\chi(\lambda)\, \sg_3 \chi^{-1}(\lambda)}$.

-In this way, we recover one of the formulae derived for the pure sine kernel \cite{DieftItsZhouSineKernelOnUnionOfIntervals}, but also for more general kernels as in \cite{ItsIK90,ItsIK90a,ItsIzerginkorepinVarguzin1991}.
-We emphasize that \eqref{the x derivative for MSK} is valid not only for the pure sine kernel as it was originally derived, but also for the generalized sine kernel with $p=\e{id}$.
+In this way, we recover one of the formulae derived for the sine kernel \cite{DieftItsZhouSineKernelOnUnionOfIntervals}, but also for more general kernels as in \cite{ItsIK90,ItsIK90a,ItsIzerginkorepinVarguzin1991}.
+We emphasize that \eqref{the x derivative for MSK} is valid not only for the sine kernel as it was originally derived, but also for the generalised sine kernel with $p=\e{id}$.